Press Your Luck: Gameplay

-Bonus game
+Bonus Game

-The 2019 revival features a bonus game not present in the original, in which the day's champion plays the "big board" for a chance to win up to $1,000,000.
+The 2019 revival features a Bonus Game not present in the original, in which the day's champion plays the "big board" for a chance to win up to $1,000,000.
 The champion plays through five rounds, taking a set number of spins in each round: five in the first, four in the second, and three in all others.
 The board displays cash, prizes, directional/specialty spaces, and Whammys as in the main game, and cash/prize values increase from one round to the next.
 Some prizes are tailored to the champion's particular interests.
 Landing on a Whammy eliminates all winnings within the bonus round, but main-game winnings are not affected.
 If the champion ends a round with a bank total greater than zero, they may either end the bonus game at that point and keep all winnings, or continue into the next round with any personalized prizes lost to a Whammy being returned to the board.
 The game ends immediately upon collecting a fourth Whammy.

-The champion wins the entire bank for completing all rounds; however, if the bank reaches or exceeds $500,000 at any point, the game ends and cash is added to increase the bank to $1,000,000.
+The champion wins the entire bank for completing all rounds; however, if the bank reaches or exceeds $500,000 at any point, the game ends and cash is added to increase the champion's final winnings to $1,000,000.
 Beginning in Season 4, a "Prize-a-Palooza" space appears on the board during the final round, awarding every currently displayed prize if hit.
+Starting with the 2026 season, a "Pick a Square" space is added to the board for the third through fifth rounds, allowing the contestant to choose any displayed non-Whammy space if hit.

+To date, no contestant has won the $1,000,000 top prize in the Bonus Game; Ryan Basch, who won $483,480 during his Bonus Game, is the closest contestant to reach the top prize, falling $16,520 short of reaching the $500,000 target on July 12, 2020.
+Basch would walk away with a combined total of $565,682 in cash and prizes, which coincidentally also makes him the biggest winner in the history of Press Your Luck.